Cerebellum-Network/contribute/Bounties/Active/onchain-analytics-dashboard.md

 This Bounty is tailored for those passionate about data and on-chain analytics to help the Cere community explore, analyze, and derive insights from on-chain datasets using flipsidecrypto.xyz and dune.com.

 ## Reward
-A $500 Ops bounty is up for grabs!
+A $250 bounty is up for grabs!

-This is a bounty designed for Cere Ops, but available to anyone.
-The most accurately described article brief and heading outline will be selected to complete the final article and receive the bounty.

 ## Abstract
 Cere invites you to create and share new on-chain analytics dashboards and reports using flipsidecrypto.xyz or dune.com with the growing Cere Contributor community.

-[< 250 words] with [references] linked in REFERENCES below.

 ## Background
 At Cere, having access to reporting on key on-chain data is crucial for successful operation of the network.
 At this time, Cere Network community does not have any publicly available community managed Dashboards for tracking insights into the Cere Network on-chain activities across networks.